tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 LargeRecordSizeLimit denotes the maximum size, in bytes, of inner plaintexts that the endpoint is willing to receive.
 It includes the content type and padding (i.e., the complete length of TLSInnerPlaintext).
 AEAD expansion is not included.
 This is the same value as RecordSizeLimit negotiated in the "record_size_limit" extension {{RFC8449}}.

 The large record size limit only applies to records sent toward the endpoint that advertises the limit.
 An endpoint can send records that are larger than the limit it advertises as its own limit.
-A TLS endpoint that receives a record larger than its advertised limit MUST generate a fatal "record_overflow" alert; a DTLS endpoint that receives a record larger than its advertised limit MAY either generate a fatal "record_overflow" alert or discard the record.
+A TLS endpoint that receives a record larger than its advertised limit MUST generate a fatal "record_overflow" alert; a DTLS endpoint that receives a record larger than its advertised limit SHOULD discard the record and SHOULD NOT generate a fatal "record_overflow" alert.
 An endpoint MUST NOT add padding to records that would cause the length of TLSInnerPlaintext to exceed the limit advertised by the other endpoint.

 Endpoints MUST NOT send a "large_record_size_limit" extension with a value smaller than 64 or larger than 2<sup>30</sup> - 256.
 An endpoint MUST treat receipt of a smaller or larger value as a fatal error and generate an "illegal_parameter" alert.

 The server sends the "large_record_size_limit" extension in the EncryptedExtensions message.
 During resumption, the limit is renegotiated.
 Records are subject to the limits that were set in the handshake that produces the keys that are used to protect those records.
 This admits the possibility that the extension might not be negotiated during resumption.
+If the extension is not negotiated in a subsequent handshake, records protected with keys from that handshake are not subject to "large_record_size_limit" and are instead subject to the record size limits and record formats defined by TLS 1.3 {{RFC8446bis}} and DTLS 1.3 {{RFC9147}}, unless another negotiated extension specifies otherwise.

-Unprotected messages and records protected with early_traffic_secret or handshake_traffic_secret are not subject to the large record size limit.
+Unprotected messages and records protected with early_traffic_secret or handshake_traffic_secret are not subject to the large record size limit and remain subject to the record size limits and record formats defined by TLS 1.3 {{RFC8446bis}} and DTLS 1.3 {{RFC9147}}.
+In particular, these records MUST use TLSCiphertext (TLS) or the DTLSCiphertext unified_hdr length encoding from {{RFC9147}} (DTLS), rather than TLSLargeCiphertext or the varuint length encoding defined in this document.

 When the "large_record_size_limit" extension is negotiated:

-* All TLS 1.3 records protected with application_traffic_secret MUST use the TLSLargeCiphertext structure instead of the TLSCiphertext structure.
+* All TLS 1.3 records protected with application traffic keys (derived from application_traffic_secret_N) MUST use the TLSLargeCiphertext structure instead of the TLSCiphertext structure.

   Instead of using a fixed-length field, this specification defines a variable-length unsigned integer type, referred to as varuint, as specified in {{Section 2.1.2 of RFC9420}}.
 The varuint encoding is similar to the variable-length integer encoding defined in {{Section 16 of RFC9000}}, but requires minimum-size encoding.
 As defined in {{Section 2.1.2 of RFC9420}}, the two most significant bits of the first byte indicate the base 2 logarithm of the integer encoding length in bytes.
 The remaining bits encode the integer value in network byte order.
-The encoded representation MUST use the smallest number of bits necessary to represent the integer value.
-When decoding, any value that uses more bits than necessary MUST be treated as malformed.
-This means that integers are encoded in 1, 2, or 4 bytes and can encode 6-, 14-, or 30-bit values, respectively. {{fig-sizes}} summarizes the encoding properties from {{Section 2.1.2 of RFC9420}}.
+The encoded representation MUST use the smallest number of octets necessary to represent the integer value to ensure a unique wire representation.
+When decoding, any value that uses more octets than necessary is an invalid length encoding and MUST be treated as if the record exceeded the peer's advertised record size limit.
+This means that integers are encoded in 1, 2, or 4 bytes and can encode 6-, 14-, or 30-bit values, respectively.
+The varuint type is defined only for the record length fields specified in this document. {{fig-sizes}} summarizes the encoding properties from {{Section 2.1.2 of RFC9420}}.

 ~~~~~~~~
    struct {